visit-dav/visit/src/doc/cli_manual/functions.rst

   PythonQuery(file='path/to/python_filter_script.py') -> integer

-source : type
+source : string
     A string containing the source code for a Python Query Filter .

-file : type
+file : string
     A string containing the path to a Python Query Filter script file.Note: Use only one of the 'source' or 'file' arguments.If both are used the 'source' argument overrides 'file'.

 return type : integer